mwalawski/aidevs.pl/README.md

-Now translate to polish and english
+Having provided system message, now be a professional translator and present this section in three languages:  polish, italian and english